omniosorg/omniosorg.github.io/patron.md

 });
 })();</script>

-You can also use tradtional banking transactions to send us your contributions by paying directly to our account here in Switzerland.
+You can also use traditional banking transactions to send us your contributions by paying directly to our account here in Switzerland.

 IBAN CH22 0900 0000 6188 9767 7<br/>